influxdata/community-templates/docs/best_practices.md

 [Labels](https://v2.docs.influxdata.com/v2.0/visualize-data/labels/) let you tag your resources for easier identification in the UI, and they will also make it easier to export them into a Template.
 If you have a mix of resources in your InfluxDB instance you will have to individually specify which ones to export so that you don't get them all.

-However, if you create a unique label to identify those resources, you can use that when exporting so that you don't have to know the IDs of each individual resource you want to include, like this:
+However, if you create a unique Label to identify those resources, you can use that when exporting so that you don't have to know the IDs of each individual resource you want to include, like this:

 ```
 influx pkg export all --filter=labelName=your_label_name